inh2102/scrape-parler-R/README.md

-# scrape_parler
+# scrape-parler-R
-This repository scrapes the conservative alternative social media network "Parler."
+This repository scrapes parts of the conservative alternative social media network "Parler."

 Currently, `scrape_parler.R` allows you to save the "Parleys" section of Parler's "Discover" page.